twvd/snow/docs/src/manual/media/harddrives.md

 ## Mounting an existing image

+For hard drives, Snow uses 'device images'.
+These are images of an _entire_ hard drive from beginning to end, including the partition table, all the partitions and the SCSI driver.
+Other emulators, such as Mini vMac, use 'volume images', which is an image of only a single HFS volume/partition.
+Volume images are not compatible with Snow because they contain insufficient data for the Mac to boot.
+If you want to convert a volume image to a device image you can use in Snow, see [Converting volume images using Disk Jockey](../../guides/dj_volume.md).

 To mount an existing image file, use the 'Load disk image...' menu action to browse for a disk image.
 Note that an image file must be a multiple of 512 bytes (the SCSI sector size) and must be an image of a full drive.